a-kramer/RPN-derivative/examples/README.md

 ## ODE

-Each line in [ODE.txt](ODE.txt) represents a line of an ordinary differential equation (`dy[i]/dt`).
+Each line in [ODE.txt](ODE.txt) represents a line of an ordinary differential equation (a value of `dy[i]/dt`).
 It is phrased in terms of reaction fluxes (algebraic expressions of state variables and parameters).

 ## Variables